Frequently Asked Questions

 How do I get to you from Entebbe airport?

 For passengers flying in, we can arrange for a driver we trust to pick you and your luggage up from Entebbe (EBB) International Airport.
-This is cheaper than hailing a taxi at the airport.
+This is cheaper and safer than hailing a taxi at the airport.
+For more details and rates, please check our professional shuttle service page.
 Current rates: Entebbe – Jinja / Bujagali – $80-$100 USD.

 Getting to Bujagali via Public Transport

-We strongly recommend that you charter a private car, as this makes better use of your time and is more convenient and safer.
+We strongly recommend that you charter a private car, as this makes better use of your time and is more convenient.
 If you want to come via public transport, head to the Amber Court roundabout in Jinja.
-From the Amber Court roundabout, you need to head to Bujagali.
-The best way is to take a boda (motorcycle taxi); all the drivers should know where it is.
+From there, you'll need to take a boda (motorcycle taxi); all the drivers know where it is.
+For a complete breakdown of navigating local small buses, see our Kampala to Jinja Matatu Guide.

 Independent Kayakers